Queens of the Stone Age: 2011–2014: ...Like Clockwork

 Following a performance by QOTSA at the Jay Z-owned Made In America Festival in the summer of 2013, Homme made comments about the rap star during a radio interview with CBC Radio 2's Strombo Show.
 Homme explained that his band was frisked by the event's security team prior to the performance and referred to Jay Z's personal interaction with the band as a marketing stunt.
 Homme stated:

 He has his security frisking the bands on the way in.
 I just told them if you open up my bag I'm not playing so I guess it's up to you whether we are playing or not ...
 The idea they frisked all my guys, means you're in some different place, no-one has ever done that [to me] ...
 He also gave us some champagne and wanted us to take a photo with it.
 And I thought, "That's not a gift, that is a marketing tool."
 So I destroyed it.
 Because I thought it was rude overall.
 And you shouldn't frisk my guys, you should fuck off.

 The ...Like Clockwork tour culminated with a Halloween party at The Forum in Los Angeles, featuring guests such as The Kills, JD McPherson and Nick Oliveri's band Uncontrollable.
-The band's performance featured an appearance from Oliveri who played songs with them during the encore set, including songs such as "Auto Pilot" and "Quick and to the Pointless" which had not been performed in a decade.
+Oliveri joined Queens of the Stone Age during the encore set, including songs such as "Auto Pilot" and "Quick and to the Pointless", which had not been performed in a decade.